Arctic7Ginger/github-demo/README.md

 # github-demo
-A simple demo repository to show the basic Git workflow
+A simple website project for
+showing how to use Git and Github together.

 ## Introduction